CHIJMES food guide

 3. Almost Famous

-Almost Famous at CHIJMES has a minimalist concept that not only applies to the interior but the menu as well.
+Almost Famous at CHIJMES has a minimalist concept that not only applies to their interior but their food menu as well.
 Along with craft beer, they serve a range of unique bar bites.
-For a spicy kick, try their Tom Yum Gyoza ($10++), which comes atop a bed of creamy tom yum sauce.
-If you love the aroma of truffles, go for the delectable Truffle Fries ($14++).
+If you’re in the mood for spicy, try their Tom Yum Gyoza, which features a bed of fried dumplings with creamy tom yum sauce.
+If you love the aroma of truffles, go for the delectable Truffle Fries.
+Do note that their menu and prices change from time to time.

 Check out our Almost Famous review!